-Why bother going through the entire growing and harvesting process unless you’re intent on getting the most potent weed possible?
+Why bother going through the entire growing and harvesting process unless you are intent on getting the most potent cannabis possible?

 During a process known as biosynthesis, cannabis plants produce tetrahydrocannabinolic acid (THCA) and other cannabinoids.
 The process involves certain compounds getting converted into different blends.
-For instance, THCA becomes THC during this process.
+For instance, THCA becomes THC.

-Failure to properly cure weed means it ultimately contains a lower level of THC and other cannabinoids.
-When you cut down your cannabis, make sure it is kept in temperatures between 60 and 70 degrees Fahrenheit.
+Failure to properly cure marijuana means it ultimately contains a lower level of THC and other cannabinoids.
+When you cut down your cannabis, make sure it is kept in temperatures between 60- and 70-degrees Fahrenheit.

-It is also essential to maintain a humidity level between 45% and 55%.
+It is also essential to maintain the right humidity level.
 By doing this, you facilitate the biosynthesis process and ensure your crop is laden with THC.